-The Center for Diné Teacher Education offers Early Childhood endorsement courses that are aligned to the Arizona Department of Education requirements.
+The School of Diné Studies and Education offers Early Childhood endorsement courses that are aligned to the Arizona Department of Education requirements.
 The courses promote culturally appropriate teaching and learning strategies for Navajo learners.
 It is designed for teachers, taught by teachers, with real-world applications in Navajo Nation schools.
 All courses will be offered at the Tsaile Campus.